 Security Assertion Markup Language, or primarily known by its abbreviated form—SAML, is an open standard that allows authentication and authorization between two servers—Service Provider (SP) and Identity Provider (IdP).
 It essentially facilitates the process and does not carry out authentication or authorization in itself.
 It uses XML- eXtensible Markup Language for the communication of these transactions.

-Today, primarily, the newer version which is SAML 2.0 is in use which was approved by the Oasis Consortium in 2005.
-SAML enables secure usage of SaaS applications in Federated Identity Management System and is also the leading protocol for web-based Single Sign-On.
+Today, primarily, the newer version, which is SAML 2.0, is in use, which was approved by the Oasis Consortium in 2005.
+SAML enables secure usage of SaaS applications in the Federated Identity Management System and is also the leading protocol for web-based Single Sign-On.

 Let’s get started!